 Illustrating exchanges from domestic scientist Lilian Tingle’s home cooking correspondence column in the Sunday Oregonian (1908-1929).
-Complete transcript and sources here.
+Complete sources here.
 Created in collaboration with and based on research by A. Service.
 More about Lilian Tingle here.
+(November 2022)

 The history of gelatin and Jell-O from the 19th century to the present.
 Published in University of Oregon’s comics magazine ArtDucko, issue 20.
 Complete transcript and sources here.
 Created in collaboration with A. Service, who also wrote a companion blog post about our gelatin party.

 Every day, more or less, a new 5-minute comic (was regularly updated in 2022)

 The Art of the News: Comics Journalism

 (External Link) Portraits of 12 of the featured comics journalists for the University of Oregon Jordan Schnitzer Art Museum’s The Art of The News: Comics Journalism exhibition, conducted four interviews for the accompanying catalog (Fall 2021).

 Comic examining the Hamilton Sign near Chehalis, WA– why is it there?
 Is it even legal?
 Complete transcript and sources here.
 Created in collaboration with A. Service.

 Check out the illustrations in these Zoe Bee videos (some of the illustrations are also posted on my instagram).